October 21, 2020

-On average, the formal formation for priesthood in the Basilians takes about eight years.
-There are some factors that can affect that length of time, but those are covered as a candidate moves through each stage of the formation process.
+On average, the formal formation for priesthood to the Congregation of St. Basil takes about eight years.
+There are some factors that can affect that length of time, but those are addressed as a candidate moves through each stage of the formation process.

 The first stage of formation is for a candidate to spend time as a Basilian associate.
-This is the most flexible stage of the formation program, and the amount of time that a person spends as an associate can be determined by many factors.
+This is the most flexible stage of the formation program.
+The amount of time that a person spends as an associate can be determined by many factors.
 For example, a person who enters the associate program immediately after graduating high school may spend as many as four years as an associate, while a person who enters after university may only spend a year or so.

-The associate stage of formation has two phases, an informal phase, where the candidate visits with the local Basilian community from time to time for community Eucharist and meals.
-In doing so, the associate gradually gets to know the local Basilian community.
-This informal phase is followed by a more formal period, where the candidate is invited to live in a Basilian community and participate in the work of that community to the extent that he is able.
-This can include teaching in one of our high schools, or some other form of work that uses that persons unique gifts and talents.
+The associate stage of formation has two phases, an informal phase when the candidate visits with the local Basilian community from time to time for community Eucharist and meals.
+In doing so, the associate gradually comes to know the local Basilian community.
+This informal phase is followed by a more formal period when the candidate is invited to live in a Basilian community and participate in the work of that community to the extent that he is able.
+This can include teaching in one of our high schools or another form of work that uses the candidate’s unique gifts and talents.

 After successful completion of the novitiate, the candidate will be invited to profess their first temporary vows of chastity, poverty, and obedience.
 These vows are taken for a period of three years.
 At that point, the candidate is considered a scholastic, and begins the program of study for priesthood in the seminary.

-A candidate’s time as a scholastic can last anywhere from four to six years, depending on the person’s educational background.
-Candidates will usually be asked to complete one to two years of studies in philosophy, followed by four years of theology.
-If a candidate studied philosophy prior to entering the Congregation, they would likely begin their theological studies immediately after first profession.
+A candidate’s time as a scholastic can last anywhere from four to six years, depending on his educational background.
+Candidates will usually be asked to complete one to two years of studies in philosophy followed by four years of theology.
+If a candidate studied philosophy prior to entering the Congregation, he would likely begin his theological studies immediately after first profession.

 While studying theology, a scholastic will study a wide range of topics and disciplines.
 These include moral theology, systematic theology, scripture, sacramental theology, and canon law.
 A scholastic will also be asked to complete several practical courses of study, including clinical pastoral education, where the candidate spends time working in a hospital.
 They will also learn how to properly celebrate the sacraments of the Church.

-As a candidate nears the end of their seminary studies, they will be called to profess final, or perpetual, vows.
-These vows bind the individual to the Basilian community for life, and signify that the individual is fully committed to living as a member of the Congregation.
+As a candidate nears the end of their seminary studies, they will be called to profess final—or perpetual—vows.
+These vows bind the individual to the Basilian community for life and signify that he is fully committed to living as a member of the Congregation.

-Once a candidate has professed final vows and completed their seminary studies, they will then be ordained to the diaconate.
+Once a candidate has professed final vows and completed their seminary studies, he will be ordained to the diaconate.
 Ordination to the diaconate marks the last major step in formation before ordination to the priesthood.
-During their time as a deacon, a candidate will begin a time of supervised pastoral ministry, often in a parish.
+During his time as a deacon, a candidate will begin a time of supervised pastoral ministry, often in a parish.
 This period of supervised ministry continues into the candidate’s first year of priesthood.

 At first glance, this whole process can seem daunting.
 But it’s important to remember that like most things in life, the path to becoming a priest is one that is traveled one step at a time.
 When you approach priestly formation in this way, it helps you to realize that the next step isn’t as big as you think.
 May God bless you as you continue to discern His will!